 We realize the search for outside scholarships can be overwhelming.
 To help you with this process, our Boston campus has compiled a list of different opportunities and search engines outside of what Berklee offers.
 This is not a comprehensive list and we encourage each student to continue the search on his or her own.

 Note that domestic means that you are from the United States, and international means you are from outside the United States.

 As a supplement to the University Refund Policy, we also offer a Tuition Insurance program through Liberty Mutual Insurance which provides 100% reimbursement of all insured tuition, room and board, and some fees.
 Coverage includes withdrawal due to illness, injury, mental health issues and other reasons.
 Visit the Tuition Insurance page to learn more.

 Students who are U.S citizens or permanent U.S. residents may apply for Federal Direct Unsubsidized Stafford loans through the Free Application for Federal Student Aid (FAFSA).

-If you provide your e-mail address when completing your FAFSA, you will receive information about your application within a few days of processing.
+U.S. Citizens or Permanent Residents can complete the Free Application for Federal Student Aid (FAFSA) online.
+Be sure to list Berklee College of Music and Federal School Code 002126.
+If you provide your email address when completing your FAFSA, you will receive information about your application within a few days of processing.
 Please check the information for accuracy and follow any special instructions.

 The cost of attendance is comprised of direct costs and indirect costs.
-Direct costs are part of the tuition bill and are paid to Berklee.
-Indirect costs are not billed to students by Berklee, but are inherent with attending the program.
+Direct Costs are part of the tuition bill and are paid to Berklee.
+Indirect Costs are not billed to students by Berklee, but are inherent with attending the program.
 Indirect costs are only an estimate and may vary.